pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_accessing_kubernetes_cluster.md

 ## Kubectl - Kubernetes Command Line Interface

 While most of the options in Kubernetes are available through the dashboard, CLI commands are also available, and convenient to use.
 Kubectl is a software leveraging Kubernetes API and translate commands to specific API calls.
-You can install `kubectl` directly on your PC or jumphost, or login to master node of your Kubernetes Cluster.
+You can download `kubectl` directly on your PC or jumphost, or login to master node of your Kubernetes Cluster.

-To install `kubectl` application, go to this [LINK](https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/windows/amd64/kubectl.exe) and follow instruction.
+`kubectl` can be donwloaded fro this [LINK](https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/windows/amd64/kubectl.exe) and follow instruction.

 Kubectl requires credentials to operate on your Kubernete Cluster.
 By default `.kube` folder is created in your User folder in Windows (similarily on Linux and MAC).
 Please move  downloaded `kubeconfig.yaml` file as described in previous section to this folder and change name to `config` without file extension.